el-remph/swob/README.md

 This is a simple/stupid helper script and config files to provide volume and brightness controls under Wayland using [wob].
-Sway is *not* mandatory (the helper script doesn't depend on sway or any wlroots features) but a sway config snippet is provided for convenience.
+Sway is *not* mandatory (the helper script doesn't depend on sway or any wlroots features); the name is simply because sway was the first compositor I configured this for.
+Other compositor configurations are available; see [Installation](#installation).

 [wob]: https://github.com/francma/wob